 Singapore’s Deal with Swift

-Swift performed for six days at the National Stadium in Singapore from March 2nd to 9th; all 300,000 available tickets were sold out, drawing attendees not only from Singapore but also from neighboring countries like the Philippines, Indonesia, Thailand, and even China.
+Swift performed for six days at the National Stadium in Singapore from March 2nd to 9th; all 300,000 available tickets were sold out, drawing attendees not only from Singapore but also from nearby countries like the Philippines, Indonesia, Thailand, and even China.

 Fans of Swift (“Swifties”) across Southeast Asia were deeply disappointed by the announcement that she would only stop in Singapore; this exclusivity was the result of a grant from the Singapore Tourism Board’s (STB) Tourism Development Fund to concert promoter Anschutz Entertainment Group (AEG) – the company that produces global tours, such as Swift’s Eras.

 Prime Minister Lee provided the following comments at the ASEAN-Australia summit: “A deal was reached.
 And so it has turned out to be a very successful arrangement.
 I don’t see that as being unfriendly.
 Sometimes one country makes a deal, sometimes another country does.”
-He added that “if [the deal] is what needed to be done to get an outcome which is mutually beneficial, and which from Singapore’s point of view, serves not just to grow the economy, but also to bring in visitors and goodwill from all over the region, I don’t see why not.
+He added that “if [the deal] is what needed to be done to get an outcome which is mutually beneficial, and which from Singapore’s point of view, serves not just to grow the economy, but also to bring in visitors and goodwill from all over the region, I don’t see why not.”

 Reactions from Southeast Asia